 The following content is to be split over Peer Group Sessions 1 and 2.
 Take your time getting to know everyone in the group.
-Make time for prayer at the end of Session 1 before morning tea, regardless of where you're up to in the content, and pray again at the end of Session 2.
+Regardless of where you get up to in the content, make time for prayer at the end of the sessions before lunch.